 This is an idea proposed in 2022 as a Cambrige Computer Science Part III or MPhil project, and has been completed by Sharan Agrawal.
-It was supervised by Anil Madhavapeddy and Srinivasan Keshav as part of my Remote Sensing of Nature project.
+It was supervised by Anil Madhavapeddy and Srinivasan Keshav as part of the Remote Sensing of Nature project.

 As the world faces twinned crises of climate change and biodiversity loss, the need for integrated policy approaches addressing both is paramount.
 To help address this, this project investigates a new agent-based model dubbed the VDSK-B. Using Dasgupta's review of the economics of biodiversity, it builds on the Dystopian Schumpeter meets Keynes (DSK) climate economics model to link together the climate, economy and biosphere.
 This is the first ABM proposed that integrates all 3 key elements.